laninsky/model_pcr_error/README.md

 #e.g. to model 366 bp fragment, 100 starting copies, and 10 replicates (w/ defaults for everything else
 model_pcr_error(366,starting_copies = 100,replicates=10)
 ```

+Note - results of replicates are independent e.g. error1 in replicate1 is unlikely to have the same sequence as error1 in replicate2